slekup/express-custom/README.md

 Social links for the next.js documentation site.

 Available socials: `discord`, `github`, `instagram`, `facebook`, `linkedin`, `youtube`, `twitter`, `email`.

+### `extends`

+> `string`

+The path to a JSON file to extend the configuration from.
+This can be used to create multiple versions of your API.

 ## Issues and Contributing